MDAnalysis/MDAnalysis.github.io/_posts/2022-08-24-mdakits-intro.md

 Follow the prompts or hit enter for the default options.

 Then add your own code to the project.
-Add tests --- you can extend the example tests in the template that are suitable for MDAnalysis-based.
+Add tests --- you can extend the example tests in the template that show how to test MDAnalysis-based code.
 Commit and push your changes.

 <small>(The MDAKit cookiecutter is based off the [Cookiecutter for